Python & Neovim

 print(data_type)

-You should know that you will be using this a lot if you want to
+You should know that you will be using this a lot if you want to make programs and scripts.

 Get request